• Skip to primary navigation

 • Combine the ice water, sour cream, and vinegar in a small bowl.
 Whisk until smooth and set aside.

-• Let the dough sit at room temperature for 15 minutes before rolling.
-Roll the pie crust between 2 large pieces of plastic wrap.
+• If you refrigerated the dough longer than 1 hour, let the dough sit at room temperature for 15 minutes before rolling.
+Roll the pie crust out between 2 large pieces of plastic wrap, to ¼ inch thickness.

 • After rolling, remove the top piece of plastic wrap and flip into a 9-inch pie plate.
 Gently ease the dough into the edges of the pan before removing the 2nd piece of plastic wrap.
 Trim any excess edges with scissors and shape the edges as desired.